openformal/sva_basics/testbench/docs/delay_operator_tb.md

 endmodule
 ```
 **_NOTE :
-For specifying liveness propeties (eventually), refer to the testbench on
+For specifying liveness properties (eventually), refer to the testbench on
 liveness.